 Syracuse suspends fraternity after report of racial slur

 SYRACUSE, N.Y.
-(AP) — Syracuse University has suspended a fraternity and shut down social activities for all other fraternities for the rest of the semester after an African American student reported being called a racial slur.
+(AP) — An African American student at Syracuse University reported being called a racial slur over the weekend, prompting the college to suspend a fraternity Sunday and shut down social activities for all other fraternities for the rest of the semester pending an investigation.

-Chancellor Kent Syverud says the student told officials the slur came from a group of students and visitors on Saturday night.
+The student told officials the slur came from a group of students, which included members of a fraternity, and visitors on Saturday night.
+Chancellor Kent Syverud said officials have already “assembled substantial evidence, including security camera video, eyewitness accounts and interviews.”

-Syverud said Sunday that some of the students accused of being involved are part of a fraternity, which has been suspended pending the outcome of an investigation.

 He said even though only one fraternity has been accused of being involved, all fraternity social events would be suspended.

+“Given recent history, all fraternities must come together with the university community to reflect upon how to prevent recurrence of such seriously troubling behavior,” Syverud said.

-Syracuse is already investigating racist graffiti found inside a residence hall earlier this month.
+Syracuse University is already investigating racist graffiti, including slurs against black and Asian people, found inside a residence hall’s bathroom earlier this month.

+Gov. Andrew Cuomo directed the State Police Hate Crimes Task Force and the Division of Human Rights to investigate the vandalism.